albertwcheng/JACKIE/README.md

 # JACKIE

-see example.sh for an example on how to run JACKIE on hg38 genome
+see example.sh for an example on how to run JACKIE